James Barron: Military career

+Barbary wars

-In a letter dated 13 August, 1802 he was ordered to take command of at the Washington Navy Yard.
+In a letter dated 13 August 1802 Barron was ordered to take command of at the Washington Navy Yard.

 Early in 1804 Barron supervised the building of gunboats at Hampton, Virginia.
-Barron was given command of on April 11, 1804, during the First Barbary War and sailed to the Mediterranean to serve in the squadron commanded by his brother, Commodore Samuel Barron, protecting American merchantmen and blockading the Tripolian harbor until May 22, 1805.
-Because of health problems he relinquished command of the squadron to Commodore John Rodgers.
+During the First Barbary War, Barron was given command of on April 11, 1804, and sailed to the Mediterranean to serve in the squadron commanded by his brother, Commodore Samuel Barron, protecting American merchantmen and blockading the Tripolian harbor until May 22, 1805.
+Health problems caused him to relinquish command of the squadron to Commodore John Rodgers.

 On June 25, 1805, Barron, along with Stephen Decatur and others, presided over the court of inquiry, held aboard at Syracuse, which looked into William Bainbridge's grounding and loss of near Tripoli's harbor.

-On April 15, 1806, he was appointed to the command of the Mediterranean Squadron.
-Barron obtained the rank of commodore on April 22 and was assigned command of the following year.
-Chesapeake was berthed at Norfolk and was outfitted for her upcoming mission in great haste with a green crew and equipment that was below standards.
+On April 15, 1806, Barron was appointed to command the Mediterranean Squadron.
+Promoted to the rank of commodore on April 22, he was assigned command of the frigate the following year.
+Chesapeake was berthed at Norfolk and was being outfitted for her upcoming mission in great haste, with a green crew and equipment that was below standards.

-Barron commanded the frigate Chesapeake as a commodore.
-On June 22, 1807, his ship was involved in the Chesapeake–Leopard affair, an engagement that resulted in the defeat and capture of Barron's ship.
+Commodore Barron and the Chesapeake on June 22, 1807, became involved in the Chesapeake–Leopard affair.
 The Royal Navy ship of the line hailed his frigate outside of Hampton Roads and asked to search for British deserters.
 Barron refused, and Leopard then opened fire on Chesapeake, killing three crewmen and wounding eighteen.
-Caught completely unprepared for battle, Barron struck his colours.
+Caught completely unprepared for battle, Barron struck his colours, acknowledging defeat.
 A boarding party from Leopard boarded his ship and removed four deserters.

-In January 1808, a court-martial was held, and Barron was convicted of not preparing his ship in advance for possible action, and was suspended for five years without pay.
+In January 1808, a court-martial was held.
+Barron was convicted of not preparing his ship in advance for possible action, and suspended for five years without pay.
 John Rodgers was the president of the court-martial, and Stephen Decatur was a member.